Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Results and Discussion

 Since the lateral crystallization starts from a YIG seed for either of the substrates, one might expect the same lateral crystallization velocity.
 However, the different velocities suggest that the substrate indeed influences the maximal crystallization velocity.
 On the one hand, this behavior might originate from a different crystalline quality of the vertically crystallized YIG on the two substrates.
 Since GGG exhibits a lower lattice mismatch than YAG, it is expected to lead to a higher quality YIG film by epitaxy.
 On the other hand, the crystallization was not perfectly epitaxial near the \ch{SiO_x} mesa (cp.
 Fig.~\ref{Fig_2_lat}(c)), which could influence the initial crystallization as well as the final velocity.
 In the course of this work we observed that the final velocity depends on surface and mesa edge quality.

-To further substantiate our results, we compare our lateral crystallization velocity to the vertical crystallization velocity of YIG, which we reported in earlier work.\cite{sailler_crystallization_2023} Compared to the vertical crystallization velocity of \SI{50.4}{nm/h} (\SI{0.014}{nm/s}) for a YIG thin film on GGG, the lateral crystallization of YIG is five times slower on YAG and two times slower on GGG.
+To further substantiate our results, we compare our lateral crystallization velocity to the vertical crystallization velocity of YIG, which we reported in earlier work.\cite{sailler_crystallization_2023} Compared to the vertical crystallization velocity of \SI{58.8}{nm/h} (\SI{0.016}{nm/s}) for a YIG thin film on GGG, the lateral crystallization velocity of YIG on GGG $v_{\mathrm{GGG}}$ is 3.6 times slower.
+A similar trend is seen on YAG, where the lateral crystallization velocity $v_{\mathrm{YAG}}$ is roughly 1.6 times slower than the vertical crystallization velocity of YIG on YAG of \SI{16.2}{nm/h} (\SI{0.0045}{nm/s}).
+We speculate that the YIG crystal quality impacts the crystallization speed, but more detailed experiments will necessary to resolve this point in the future.
 Since the vertical crystallization of YIG on GGG was confirmed to be epitaxial, it allows for a good comparison with the LSPE of YIG.
-This behavior, that the lateral crystallization is slower than the vertical one, is na\"ively unexpected but was also reported for silicon, where the lateral crystallization was four to eight times slower compared to the vertical direction.\cite{ishiwara_lateral_1983} In silicon this behavior was ascribed back to the formation of facets and defects in the lateral silicon.
+The observation that the lateral crystallization is slower than the vertical one, is na\"ively unexpected but was also reported for silicon, where the lateral crystallization was four to eight times slower compared to the vertical direction.\cite{ishiwara_lateral_1983} In silicon this behavior was ascribed back to the formation of facets and defects in the lateral silicon.

 Another reason for the slower lateral crystallization velocity could also be a dependence on the crystal direction along which the YIG crystallizes.
-From studies on silicon it is known, that differences in vertical crystallization velocity \cite{csepregi_regrowth_1976, csepregi_regrowth_1977_Ge} are transferred into the lateral crystallization. \cite{kusukawa_enhancement_1990} Such a crystal orientation dependence of the crystallization velocities have also been reported for bulk YIG. \cite{nielsen_growth_1958, erk_effect_1980, tolksdorf_facet_1981}
+From studies on silicon it is known, that differences in vertical crystallization velocity \cite{csepregi_regrowth_1976, csepregi_regrowth_1977_Ge} are transferred into the lateral crystallization. \cite{kusukawa_enhancement_1990} Such a crystal orientation dependence of the crystallization velocities has also been reported for bulk YIG. \cite{nielsen_growth_1958, erk_effect_1980, tolksdorf_facet_1981}

 Hence, to compare the lateral crystallization velocities extracted here with the ones from our previous work, that describe the vertical crystallization, the direction along which the crystallization takes place needs to be taken into account.\footnote{The direction of the lateral crystallization of the YIG layers from Fig.~\ref{Fig_3_lat} can be identified to be $[11\overline{2}]$, as it is perpendicular to $[111]$ and $[1\overline{1}0]$ known from the substrate.
 There, the $[111]$ direction is parallel to the surface normal of the substrate, which is cut in a way to have one edge aligned parallel to the $[1\overline{1}0]$ direction.
 The vertical crystallization on GGG took place along the $[111]$ direction.\cite{sailler_crystallization_2023}} Together with the different seed substrates, this direction dependence could play a role in the difference between the lateral crystallization velocity and the vertical one of a factor two for YIG on GGG.